(Updated as on June 01, 2019)

 Ans.
-The acronym ‘RTGS’ stands for Real Time Gross Settlement, which can be defined as the continuous (real-time) settlement of funds transfers individually on an order by order basis (without netting).
-‘Real Time’ means the processing of instructions at the time they are received rather than at some later time; ‘Gross Settlement’ means the settlement of funds transfer instructions occurs individually.
+The acronym ‘RTGS’ stands for Real Time Gross Settlement, which can be explained as a system where there is continuous and real-time settlement of fund-transfers, individually on a transaction by transaction basis (without netting).
+‘Real Time’ means the processing of instructions at the time they are received; ‘Gross Settlement’ means that the settlement of funds transfer instructions occurs individually.

-Q3.
-Is there any minimum / maximum amount stipulation for RTGS transactions?
+Q.6 Is there any minimum / maximum amount stipulation for RTGS transactions?

 a) Inward transactions – Free, no charge to be levied.

 b) Outward transactions – ₹2,00,000/- to 5,00,000/- : not exceeding ₹30/-;

 Within the maximum charge there is a component which depends on the time of day when the transaction is initiated.
 Banks may decide to charge a lower rate but cannot charge more than the rates prescribed by RBI.

 Q.8 What is the essential information that the remitting customer needs to furnish to the bank for making a remittance?

 Ans.
 The remitting customer has to furnish the following information to a bank for initiating a RTGS remittance: